Data Sets

 DataSet is a powerful concept that sets aside Vantage from the usual ORM pattern.

-are the building blocks you interract with most
+sql::Table and sql::Query are the building blocks you interract with most

 often in Vantage.